By Atom | Aug 21, 2023, 2:37 PM

 Oxford High School (OHS) is a private day school in the city of Oxford for girls aged 4 to 18.
-It was founded by the Girls’ Day School Trust (GDST) in 1875 under headmistress Ada Benson – a pioneer in womens’ education.
-The school has a long history of producing notable alumnae, including actresses Dame Maggie Smith, Miriam Margoyles and Florence Pugh, former Commissioner of the Metropolitan Police, Dame Cressida Dick, and Dame Josphine Barnes – the first woman President of the British Medical Association.
+It was founded by the Girls’ Day School Trust (GDST) in 1875 under headmistress Ada Benson – a pioneer in women’s education.
+The school has a history of producing notable alumnae, including Dame Maggie Smith, Miriam Margoyles, Dame Cressida Dick, and Dame Josephine Barnes.

-Oxford High School provides a world-class education, empowering each individual with a love of learning and agile critical-thinking skills.
-Girls have access to an extensive range of subjects, including traditional academia alongside contemporary studies in computer science, philosophy and ethics, textiles, and six modern languages (French, Mandarin, Spanish, German, Russian and Italian).
-Students consistently perform to high standards in exams; in 2022, 41% of A level grades were A* alone while 88% of GCSEs were A*/A/9/8/7.
-Each year, 20% of university applicants receive offers from Oxford and Cambridge.
+Oxford High School provides a world-class education.
+Students are empowered to develop a love of learning and agile critical-thinking skills.
+The curriculum includes lessons in computer science, philosophy and ethics, textiles, and six modern languages.
+Each year, around 20% of university applicants receive offers from Oxford and Cambridge.

-Excellent pastoral care is one of the cornerstones of life at OHS.
-Beyond a support network comprising teachers, form tutors and heads of years, there are holistic strategies in place including a comprehensive PSCHE programme and The Positive Programme.
-This initiative, led by The Positive Group, engages students and staff in conversations about emotional literacy and provides students in all year groups with strategies to track emotions and learn about topics such as exam stress and mindfulness.
+Excellent pastoral care is one of the cornerstones of life at Oxford High School.
+Holistic strategies include a comprehensive PSCHE programme and The Positive Programme.
+This initiative engages students and staff in conversations about emotional literacy.
+Students also learn strategies to track their emotions and learn about topics such as exam stress and mindfulness.

 Address: Belbroughton Road, Oxford, Oxfordshire, OX2 6XA